Mon State: Administrative divisions

-Mon State's capitol is Mawlamyine; it is the fourth largest city in Myanmar.
+Mon State's capital is Mawlamyine; it is the fourth largest city in Myanmar.
 It was formerly known as Moulmein under the British colonial rule till the late 1980s.
 Administrative body is set under South Eastern Regional Command of Myanmar Army in Mawlamyine and Mawyawaddy Navy Command controls coastline security.
 There are dispersed army infantry battalions at many towns in Mon state, and Thaton has a Light Infantry Division (44th).
-Major districts are divided for example, Mawlamyine, Thaton, and Ye districts.
+Major districts in Mon State are divided for example, Mawlamyine, Thaton, Ye and Kyaikto districts.
 At present, army infantries are densely placed in the former neutral territory of Ye district for future plans.
 Ye has become the major city for Southern Mon State with Sector Operation Command of Air Defense, and Military Operations Command 19 based headquarters.

 Mon State consists of two districts: